 Tax exempt organizations face challenges unlike any other industry.
 Having a comprehensive tax strategy is key when facing scrutiny from regulators and the public alike.
-Our dedicated team of specialists is ready to assist a variety of tax-exempt organizations including healthcare systems, education institutions, cultural organizations, private foundations, and pension trusts with traversing their unique issues and navigating policy changes.
+Our dedicated team of specialists within our National Tax Services (NTS) Exempt Organizations practice is ready to assist a variety of tax-exempt organizations including healthcare systems, education institutions, cultural organizations, private foundations, and pension trusts with traversing their unique issues and navigating policy changes.

 Tax-exempt healthcare organizations face many issues such as: